fpessolano/FantasyFootball/README.md

 # Fantasy Football
-About:      a father and son project
+About:      a simple football manager game in python3
 Author:     F.Pessolano
 Licence:    MIT

 **Description**
-This is a python3 project to try to teach python in a fun way with increasing difficulty.
+This is a python project used to try and teach python to ym son in a fun way and with increasing difficulty.
-It is a text-base football manager game and it is not meant to be a complex game.
+It is meant to be a simple text-base football manager game.

 **Usage**
 Just run "python3 main.py" after having installed the required modules (see requirements.txt)